Texas Tick-Borne Diseases

 Tularemia

-Tularemia is caused by infection with the bacteria Francisella tularensis.
+Tularemia is caused by infection with the bacterium Francisella tularensis.
 Transmission routes include tick bite, deer fly bite, inhalation, ingestion, and skin contact with infected animals (4).
 Signs and symptoms of tularemia can vary widely depending on the route of exposure and subtype of F. tularensis.
 Tularemia can become serious or fatal without adequate treatment.

 Possible signs and symptoms include (4):